-If the school identifies a child who may be at risk of exploitation, the designate safeguarding lead will work with and support and consider completion of a GET SAFE risk assessment which will be referred to Worcestershire children first get safe team for further assessment and support.
+If St John's C.E Primary School identifies a child may be at risk of exploitation, the designated safeguarding lead will work with and support and consider completion of a GET SAFE risk assessment which will be referred to Worcestershire children first get safe team for further assessment and support.
 The designated safeguarding lead will also consider referral to Worcestershire children first family front door as part of our schools and local safeguarding procedures.
 More information can be found: Get Safe - keeping children and young people safe from criminal exploitation